RustCrypto/traits/cipher/README.md

 [![Project Chat][chat-image]][chat-link]
 [![Build Status][build-image]][build-link]

-Traits which define functionality of [stream ciphers].
+Traits which define the functionality of [block ciphers] and [stream ciphers].

-See [RustCrypto/stream-ciphers] for implementations which use this trait.
+See [RustCrypto/block-ciphers] and [RustCrypto/stream-ciphers] for algorithm
+implementations which use this trait.

 [Documentation][docs-link]